nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-redux-with-preact.md

 We have this small application here which when provided a user name will access the GitHub API and display this user card.
-Inside this profile component, we're using some internal state and we're making the API call inside one of the lifecycle hooks.
+Inside this `Profile` component, we're using some internal state and we're making the API call inside one of the lifecycle hooks.

 As a demonstration of how to use `Redux` with `Preact`, we'll refactor this to no longer use internal state and we'll also remove this fetch call from here, and we'll be able to place this in a separate file.